Our social

 Tip #4: Choose your moving date wisely

 Remember that weekends, as opposed to weekdays, are usually the more expensive periods to move, as are the first and last days of each month.
-So, consider the above information when you’re moving house on a tight budget, and whenever possible, use the unique chance to bring down the overall relocation price by being flexible in choosing an off-peak move date for your upcoming move.
-Note: Some moving companies offer discounts for early booking!
+So, consider the above information when you’re moving house on a tight budget, and whenever possible, use the unique chance to bring down the overall relocation price by being flexible in choosing an off-peak date for your upcoming move.
+Note: Some companies offer discounts for early booking!

 Tip #5: Turn unwanted stuff into cash